INNVTV/gRPC-NetCore/README.md

 ![service-definition-1](https://github.com/INNVTV/gRPC-NetCore/blob/master/_docs/imgs/service-definition-1.png)

-This will generate the **SharedLibrary.cs** file on the root.
+Once you add ths project to the Client/Server solutions you and include it as a project dependancy you will be able to use the service definition liek you would any C# class:

+    var createAccountRequest = new ServiceDefinition.AccountServices.CreateAccountRequest {
+       Id = 2,
+        Name = "New Account 1",
+        Active = true,
+        Type = AccountType.Enterprise
+    };

-**SharedLibrary.cs** contains all the protocol buffer code to populate, serialize, and retrieve our request and response message types
+**ServiceDefinition** contains all the protocol buffer code to populate, serialize, and retrieve our request and response message types between clients and servers.

+**Note:** In a real world scenario you will want to make **ServiceDefinition** available as a Nuget package or compiled DLL that is fully versioned and managed on it's own.

 # Server
 A Console App that serves our gRPC methods to clients.